(Noisebridge on do-ocracy)

 - Wolkenkit boards is a collaborative note taker.

 These fun DIY systems are good simple starting points.
-They are presumably sharing less information with the facebook marketing and profiling machine.
-They will not satisfy the truly paranoid.
-For AFAIK all of these options, the servers can still be subpoenaed and spied upon and presumably blocked by malevolent state interests; that is, they are not host proof.
-To minimise that risk you would need to one-up everyone and use decentralised encrypted networks.
+They are presumably sharing less information with the Facebook marketing and profiling machine.
+They may not satisfy the truly paranoid.
+For AFAIK all of these options, apart from possibly Riot, the servers can still be subpoenaed and spied upon and presumably blocked by malevolent state interests; that is, they are not host proof.
+Or to put it another way, in every chat there is one machine that is definitely suspect in addition to all the partiicpants - the server, which is probably being spied upon somewhere.
+To reduce that risk you could one-up everyone and use decentralised encrypted networks which try to eliminate the server (i.e. so that if your security is busted, at least it is your own fault.)

 Fediverse: Twitter run by volunteers.